-- 3. Compute the Skorokhod representation S of the histogram random variable; see Problem 8.32.
+- 3. Compute the Skorokhod representation S of the the histogram random variable; see Problem 8.32.
 Note that S is piecewise affine and increasing.
-Moreover, when the frequencies $c_i$ are strictly positive, the function S is continuous. - 4. (\) Argue the following converse: If $h:[0,1] \to \mathbb{R}$ is a piecewise affine function with finitely many pieces, then h(U) follows a finite histogram distribution.
+Moreover, when the frequencies c_i are strictly positive, the function S is continuous on (0, 1). - 4. () Argue the following converse: Suppose that h : [0, 1] → R is a piecewise affine function with finitely many pieces, none constant.
+Prove that h(U) follows a finite histogram distribution.
 (This is true regardless of whether h is increasing or continuous.) - 5.
-Show that (8.4) describes a continuous, piecewise affine function on $\mathbb{R}$ with a finite number of pieces.
-How many? - 6. (\) Show that every continuous, piecewise affine function on $\mathbb{R}$ with a finite number of pieces can be written in the form (8.4) for some $k \in \mathbb{N}$ .
-What is the minimal value of k possible?
+Show that (8.4) describes a continuous, piecewise affine function on R with a finite number of pieces.
+How many? - 6. () Show that every continuous, piecewise affine function on R with a finite number of pieces can be written in the form (8.4) for some k ∈ N. What is the minimal value of k possible?
 Hint: Observe that we can represent each of the following hinge functions using a single term from the sum: